MartinoMensio/botcycle-nlu/README.md

 ## Spacy_entities

 Contains code that trains the NER of spacy on the wit_data.
 Run the `train.py` script that will load the `'en'` model and after training will save the updated model in the subfolder `model`.

+## Intent classifier

+Contains some models for classifying the intent of the sentences.
+As above, the training data comes from the wit.ai export.

+The models are:

+- bidirectional LSTM